Also see:

 “The fact that no relief is obtained from the symptoms of the fat-deficiency disease by the fat thus formed from carbohydrate indicates that the curative linolic and linolenic acids are not formed by the rat from the carbohydrate or from the fat.” -Wesson & Burr, 1931 (WESSON, L. G., AND G. O. BURR.
 The metabolic rate and respiratory quotients of rats on a fat-deficient diet.
 J. Biol.
 Chem., vol. 91, pp. 525-539.
 1931)

-10. The false belief in “EFA” is harming millions as it converges with the lipid hypothesis and anti-sugar propaganda to make a perfect storm of metabolic suppression, stress, inflammation, and immunodeficiency.
-This cocktail is a recipe for age-related degeneration and obesity.
+10. The false belief in “EFA” is harming millions as it converges with the lipid hypothesis and anti-sugar propaganda to make a perfect storm of metabolic suppression, stress, hormone imbalance, inflammation, and immunodeficiency.
+Salt avoidance and supplemental use of estrogen, “the woman’s hormone,” add further fuel to the inflammatory fire.
+This explosive cocktail is a recipe for age-related degeneration, obesity, and diseases of all kinds.

 =====================================================================